-The Town will seek citizen participation in its planning process, including policy development, planning, and operations.
+The Town will maintain seek citizen participation in its planning process, including policy development, planning, and operations.

 The Town shall continue to post notices of upcoming public meetings concerning planning and land development matters in compliance with the Uniform Development Review Procedures established in Chapter 134.
+On the bulletin board in the lobby of Town Hall, and initiate legal advertisements as required.

-The Town shall maintain the Planning, Zoning and Building Department (PZB) website to provide the public all applicable policy documents, zoning regulations and development projects under review and approved.
+The Town shall maintain the Planning, Zoning and Building Department (PZB) website to provide the public all applicable policy documents, zoning regulations and development projects under review and approved. at least two copies of the Town's major land development documents and regulations in the offices of the Town Clerk and the Town's Planning Administrator, and provide updated copies as changes are made.